CloudBotIRC/CloudBot/README.md

 ## Install

 Before you can run the bot, you need to install a few Python modules.
-These are `lXML`, `BeautifulSoup`, `psutil`, and `HTTPlib2`.
+These are `lXML` and `BeautifulSoup`.
 These can be installed with PIP (The Python package manager):

 `sudo pip install lxml`

 `sudo pip install beautifulsoup`

-`sudo pip install psutil`

-`sudo pip install httplib2`

 On Debian based systems, you can get pip with